 David’s experience also extends to representing requesters and patent owners in reexaminations of issued patents, conducting non-infringement and invalidity analyses, opinion drafting, and carrying out intellectual-property portfolio due diligence for transactions and other purposes.
 He regularly supports ongoing patent litigation by performing claims analyses, claim-construction analyses, and other tasks.

-Before joining Winstead as an associate, David was a patent agent in Winstead's Intellectual Property Practice Group.
+Before joining Winstead, David was a patent agent in Winstead's Intellectual Property Practice Group.
 Prior to that, he was a patent agent at another Dallas law firm.

 - Domestic and foreign patent preparation and prosecution

 - Non-infringement, invalidity, patentability, and freedom-to-operate analyses and opinions